persistenceOne/persistenceCore/contrib/local/README.md

   * Override the config params
 * Above command will be blocking, hence advised to run in a separate terminal
 * Run test commands
-  * `make run-gov-contract`: Create proposal via proposal, vote on the proposal, and initiate the contract, run test commands
+  * `make run-cw20-govinit`: Create cw20 contract in wasm via a proposal, instantiate the contract via proposal as well, run test commands
-  * `make run-cw20-base`:
-  * `make run-cw20-govinit`:
 * `make clean` cleanup

 ## In Docker